teivah/100-go-mistakes/docs/mistakes.md

     When creating a map, initialize it with a given length if its length is already known.
 This reduces the number of allocations and improves performance.

-A map provides an unordered collection of key-value pairs in which all the keys are dis- tinct.
+A map provides an unordered collection of key-value pairs in which all the keys are distinct.
 In Go, a map is based on the hash table data structure.
 Internally, a hash table is an array of buckets, and each bucket is a pointer to an array of key-value pairs.

 If we know up front the number of elements a map will contain, we should create it by providing an initial size.
 Doing this avoids potential map growth, which is quite heavy computation-wise because it requires reallocating enough space and rebalancing all the elements.